vsiddesh/cp-cfk-examples/cp-azure-aks-deploy/README.rst

 Create an Azure resource group.
 ==================================

-Create a new resource group in the JioAzureWest region and create an AKS cluster with the system Nodepool.
+Create a new resource group in the required region and create an AKS cluster with the system Nodepool.

 ::

   az login
-  az group create --name rg-cp-poc-aks --location jioindiawest
+  az group create --name rg-cp-poc-aks --location <location>

 ==================================
 Deploy Azure AKS with System Nodepool.